jeff-hykin/universify/story.md

 ## Part 2: Cramming in a 3rd Language

 Some will object to what I am about to reveal.
-They will say "Jeff, it didn't have to be this way.
-There must be another syntax".
-Maybe they are right.
-We as programmers have a lot of choices in syntax: indent-based Python, end-based Ruby, C-style languages, ~~Haskell~~ Elixir.
+They will say "Jeff, it didn't have to be this way".
+It is true, we as programmers have a lot of choices in syntax: indent-based Python, end-based Ruby, C-style languages, ~~Haskell~~ Elixir.
 We could even try to use Zig, Go, or Rust ([Rust supports shebangs by the way](https://stackoverflow.com/a/41325202/4367134)).
-How many are compatible with bash and powershell?
+How many have sytax compatible with bash and powershell?

 I don't know.

-I just know there is at least one.
-Deep down, you and I both know it was fate.
+I just know there is at least one compatible syntax.

+Some will say "There must be another".
+Maybe they are right.
+But deep down, you and I both know it was fate.

 The world's first universal script could only ever be one language:
 - The language destined from birth to rule over all languages.
 - The language no programmer can truly escape.
 - The language that crashes iPhones, CloudFlare, Teslas, and homemade websites alike.